Fault Attacks on ML-based Quantum Control and Error Correction: Attack Implementation

 \subsection{Synchronization and Per-Layer Timing Windows}

-To attribute faults to specific neural network layers, we instrument trigger points around each layer (e.g., entry to \texttt{dense\_1()}, \texttt{relu\_1()}, etc.) and empirically measure the cycle ranges where each layer executes.
-We then restrict the external-offset search to these layer-specific windows (Algorithm~\ref{alg:herqules_forward_cycles}), enabling controlled comparisons across layers.
+To attribute faults to specific neural network layers, we instrument trigger points around each layer of each model and empirically measure the cycle ranges where each layer executes.
+For HERQULES this means trigger points at the entry to \texttt{dense\_1()}, \texttt{relu\_1()}, and the remaining layers, and for the Deep~Q decoder it means trigger points at the entry to Conv1 and FC2 (the two architecturally distinct layer types we target).
+We then restrict the external-offset search to these layer-specific windows (Algorithms~\ref{alg:herqules_forward_cycles} and~\ref{alg:deepq_forward_cycles}), enabling controlled per-layer comparisons in both models.